AmbientELab-Group/Medbox-server/README.md

 If you want to exit run:

 ```
-[krzys@starship Medbox-server]$sudo docker-compose down
+[krzys@starship Medbox-server]$ docker-compose down
 ```

 You have to run this in a separate console window but still inside the project directory.
 This command will kill all containers and remove them.
+This is to ensure that containers are truely stateless.
+Storing data inside container will make it very hard to debug.
+If that requirement is not met, the person responsible will be sent to programming hell.

 ### Applying your changes

 Generally in order to apply your changes you should use the following workflow:

 ```
-sudo docker-compose down
+docker-compose down

 # make modifications

-sudo docker-compose build
+docker-compose build
-sudo docker-compose up
+docker-compose up

 # test modifications
 ```

 Databases are stored inside the volumens so the tables are preserved.
-However all edits made to the files inside the containers will be lost after you execute docker-compose down so all source code should be stored in the project directory.
+However all edits made to the files inside the containers will be lost after you execute docker-compose down so all source code must be stored in the project directory.

 ### Opening shell

 If there is a need to manually run some scripts inside the container (for example manage.py for django) you can do that by opening a terminal in the container.
 In order to do that first make sure that container is running (by running `sudo docker-compose up`), then check the container
 ID using `sudo docker ps` command and finally run the following command:

 ```
-sudo docker exec -ti [CONTAINER ID] bash
+docker exec -ti [CONTAINER ID] bash
 ```

 For example:

 ```
-[krzys@starship Medbox-server]$ sudo docker ps
+[krzys@starship Medbox-server]$ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                  PORTS                    NAMES
 09d4f286804f        web                 "python manage.py ru…"   1 second ago        Up Less than a second   0.0.0.0:8000->8000/tcp   webapp-server
 16b0e0d899b2        app-api             "gunicorn -b 0.0.0.0…"   1 second ago        Up Less than a second   0.0.0.0:8002->8001/tcp   app-api-server